SELECT clause (JPQL / Criteria API)

 SELECT c.currency FROM Country AS c WHERE c.name LIKE 'I%'

-Both Italy and Ireland (whose name starts with 'I') use Euro as their currency.
-Therefore, the query result list contains "Euro" more than once.
+Both Italy and Ireland (whose names start with 'I') use the euro as their currency.
+Therefore, the query result list contains "euro" more than once.

 Duplicate results can be eliminated easily in JPQL by using the DISTINCT keyword: